Middle School Curriculum

 Science at Speyer also uses the world as its lab.
 Students conduct field work in Manhattan as well as trips outside of the city.
 Students explore the variety of museums and cultural institutions in the area.

 WORLD Language STUDY

 In Middle School, Students learn Spanish by continuing an immersion program that begins in Kindergarten.

-Our curriculum emphasizes not only mastery of practical grammar, but also an understanding and appreciation of the diverse cultures and traditions of the Spanish speaking world.
+Our curriculum emphasizes mastery of practical grammar and an understanding and appreciation of the diverse cultures and traditions of the Spanish speaking world.
 Skills such as listening, comprehension, conversation, reading, writing, and cultural literacy are presented in a dynamic and integrated way.

 Using a variety of authentic multimedia materials as well as textbooks and workbooks, students communicate effectively with teachers.
 As part of their annual learning outcomes, students are expected to generate their own content in final projects combining other subjects such as art, literature, history, and current events.